In Marblehead, swastika discovered at the Tower School - Jewish Journal

 The school was founded in Salem in 1912, and its campus – for grades pre-K through 8 – is located on West Shore Drive.

 Across the state, there have been numerous recent occasions where swastikas have been found in elementary schools.
 In Marblehead, swastikas were discovered etched into stalls at boys’ bathrooms on Jan.
 25 and 26 at the Village Elementary.
 On Jan.
-27, antisemitic language was discovered in a girls’ bathroom.
+27, antisemitic language was discovered in a girls’ bathroom at the Village School.

 Deryn Pressman-Mashin, a Marblehead resident and an associate director for the Anti-Defamation League, said hate language needs to be challenged.
 “It is concerning that swastikas have made yet another appearance in a Marblehead school.
 Marblehead, like many communities, has seen a spate of swastikas appear in schools and public spaces and has, as a community, spoken out against these acts of hate,” she said.